tsanghan/kubernetes-v130-updates/kubernetes-v130-update-lab-3.md

 grep -A4 "Chain.*SVC.*$(grep lungo iptables-nat.txt | grep SVC | awk '{print $1}' | awk -F- '{print $3}')" iptables-nat.txt
 ```

 5. We will now extract `nftables` equivalent rules into `nft-table-kube-proxy.txt` file.
-What `nftables` `table` will be the equivalent rules resite in?
+What `nftables` `table` will be the equivalent rules reside in?
 ```
 TABLE_NAME=<replace me>
 k --context kind-v130-alpha -n kube-system exec -it \